front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

     * either on the product page itself (`node_modules/front-commerce/src/web/theme/modules/ProductView/Synthesis/Synthesis.js`)
     * or on the product item used for product listings (`src/web/theme/modules/ProductView/ProductItem/ProductItemActions/ProductItemActions.js`)

+### Storybook 5

+Your styleguide is now powered by Storybook 5.
+This might have an impact on the organization of your custom stories but they will still appear in your styleguide.

+To move your stories in the correct sections, please set your story name like this: `section|path.of.your.story.Component`

+### Payments

+#### Stripe

+We have added an initial implementation of Stripe's embedded payments.
+This is still in early stage but will let your customers pay your order successfully.
+See [Stripe](https://github.com/front-commerce/developers.front-commerce.com/issues/47#issuecomment-476633486).

+#### Integrations

+Previously, some payment React components were loaded by default in the Checkout even though those payment methods were not used.
+This resulted in a heavier js bundle.
+This, we have removed those components by default.

+If you relied on them, you will now need to add them manually.
+We are still in the process of documenting it, but you can find the main informations in [this issue](https://github.com/front-commerce/developers.front-commerce.com/issues/47) at the moment.

+### Deprecations

+* Environment variables from your `.env` will in the future be loaded dynamically.
+You won't need to rebuild your server to update your server's environment variables.
+To ensure that you have the newest behavior, please set `FRONT_COMMERCE_USE_SERVER_DYNAMIC_ENV=true`.
+To keep the deprecated one, please use `FRONT_COMMERCE_USE_SERVER_DYNAMIC_ENV=false`.
+See [How to update environment variables](/docs/reference/environment-variables.html#How-to-update-environment-variables).
+* While upgrading the search behavior, we have also changed deprecated the `search.blacklistKeys` configuration in `config/website.js`.
+This now should be `search.ignoredAttributeKeys` which is less offensive and more explicit.
+Moreover, `search.fixedFacets` and `search.categoriesField` are no longer used.
+* While upgrading the search behavior, we have splitted the core's search definition from the Magento 2's implementation.
+This means that future integrations will let you use different backends while keeping your frontend intact.
+We've grouped the core's search functionality in `server/modules/front-commerce/search`.
+This  means that we have also moved `server/modules/front-commerce-core` to `server/modules/front-commerce/core`.
+By default, `.front-commerce.js` should now use `server/modules/front-commerce`, in order to load both the core and the search.

 ## `1.0.0-alpha.1` -> `1.0.0-alpha.2`